 Homemade boats are required to have a hull serial number.

 Boat owners registering a homemade vessel shall apply with the Marine Patrol Division for a hull serial number to affixed to the transom of their boat.
 It is necessary to give the date construction was completed.
 There will be a $25 inspection fee for any homemade vessel requiring a hull identification number.

 All vessels manufactured after 1972 are required by Federal Law to have a hull identification number affixed to the vessel by the manufacturer.
 This 12 digit number is normally located on the outside stern of the vessel on the right side, below the gunwale.
 This number must be included on the registration certificate and application for registration.

-Boat owners with vessels manufactured prior to 1972 may apply with the Marine Police Division for a hull serial number which will be affixed to the transom of their boat.
+Boat owners with vessels manufactured prior to 1972 may apply with the Marine Patrol Division for a hull serial number which will be affixed to the transom of their boat.

 HOW TO PROTECT YOUR BOAT AGAINST THEFT

 1. Make sure all serial numbers are recorded and kept in a safe place.
 This includes the motor serial number, model number, depth sounder serial number, trailer serial number, etc.